IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 ==========  ==============  ==========  ======  ===============================================  =====
 ```

-Internally, all the values below if positive demand (or above if negative demand) 1e-5 times the maximum system demand of each area will be converted into 0 by the model.
+Internally, all the values below 1e-5 times the maximum system demand of each area (or above its negative, for negative demand) will be converted into 0 by the model.

 ## Hydrogen transmission pipeline network